felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 time.
 And, most importantly, whatever I end up choosing, I am constantly learning.

+## Use the body of your highlighter as a visual aid

+When I picture someone reading, I often see them using their finger to track their progress, like this:

+{{< figure src="/img/reading-with-finger.png" position="center" caption="" >}}
+{{< figure src="/img/reading-with-finger.jpg" position="center" caption="" >}}

+However, I found that I never really used this to by advantage.
+I can't really pinpoint why; maybe it has something to do with the fact that it requires moving the entire arm to reach the full width of the page, or maybe it's just that I don't appreciate the friction of the page on the tip of my index.

+The method I now use to guide my eyes as I read is to use the full body of my highlighter.
+Since my system is based on Matt Morris' learning strategy, I always have a highlighter in my hands when I read, so this puts it to good use.

+{{< figure src="/img/read-with-highlighter.jpg" position="center" caption="" >}}

+This has many benefits:

+- The body of the highlighter is long enough to allow me to reach the full width of a page within having to move my wrist, let alone my arm.
+- The body of the highlighter is vivid in color, which makes it quite eye-catching.
+- The body of the highlighter is wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".
+- You can let your eyes glide along the body of the eye-lighter.
+It feels less jittery than following the movement of a finger, which can only point to one word at a time.

 ## Write the source of your knowledge nuggets

 {{< figure src="/img/notes.jpg" position="center" caption="" >}}